Pedagogic staff in early childhood education and care

 The Federal Ministry of Education and Research (Bundesministerium für Bildung und Forschung – BMBF) has, moreover, in conjunction with the Robert Bosch Foundation (Robert Bosch Stiftung) and in collaboration with the German Youth Institute (Deutsches Jugendinstitut – DJI), launched a further training initiative for early childhood pedagogic staff (Weiterbildungsinitiative Frühpädagogische Fachkräfte – WiFF).
 Within the framework of the initiative, competence-based qualification approaches on current topics of early education are being developed, among other things.
 The initiative develops qualification approaches and training materials for the further and continuing education of pedagogic staff in day-care centres for children.

 Since the 2019/20 training year, the Federal Ministry for Family Affairs, Senior Citizens, Women and Youth (BMFSFJ) has been supporting the Länder, local authorities and child day care providers with the Skilled Labour Initiative for Staff in Early Childhood Education and Care (Fachkräfteoffensive für Erzieherinnen und Erzieher) to make training for pedagogical staff more attractive, to recruit specialist pedagogical staff and to retain already trained specialists in the profession and strengthen their skills.
 The aim of the programme is to recruit additional skilled workers in early childhood education and care by expanding remunerated practice-integrated training and to promote professional and practice-integrated training in child day care facilities through practical guidance.
 This should especially address groups of people who have been underrepresented among the employees so far, e.g. men, people with higher education entrance qualifications or career changers.
 In addition, the assumption of special professional responsibility is to be rewarded in order to open up development perspectives for experienced professionals.
+In February 2021, the programme was expanded to include additional funding modules in order to meet the increased demands in child day care under the conditions of the Corona pandemic and to support the programme's success.
+With the expanded modules, the Federal Government supports, among other things, "day-care centre helpers", job-related language support and coaching in day-care centre teams.
+Sponsors had until 16 April 2021 to submit an application.
+The application procedure has since ended.

 The federal programme Pro Child Day Care: Where Education for the Youngest Begins ProKindertagespflege: Wo Bildung für die Kleinsten beginnt promotes the qualification of child day care workers, better working conditions and good cooperation in child day care.